kubernetes-study-guide/Kubernetes-Study-Guide/Section-01/08_yaml_files/README.md

 Basically YAML is based on a key-value system.
 Where the key is a string, and the value is essentially a container that can hold all kinds of things, such as:

-- a string
+- A string
-- an array of values (which in turn are containers)
+- An array of values (which in turn are containers)
 - Another key value pair
 - A dictionary (a set of key value pairs).